vic-95/st558_project01_covid19api/README.md

 I’d like to look at a contingency table of confirmed versus deaths for these countries.
 To do this, I’m dividing the case numbers into buckets.
-The biggest The largest group of countries in the contingency table have between 100K and 1M cases, but fewer than 10K deaths.
+The largest group of countries in the contingency table have between 100K and 1M cases, but fewer than 10K deaths.

 ``` r
 factorLvls <- c("0-1,000", "1,000-9,999", "10,000-99,999", "100,000-999,999", "1,000,000-9,999,999", "Over 10,000,000")